Rouse Hill Estate walk

 Rouse Hill Regional Park

-Take the short and easy Rouse Hill Estate walk for a glimpse into the history of the area.
-If you’ve time, explore the house on a guided tour.
+Take a short stroll along Rouse Hill Estate walk for a glimpse into the history of the area.
+If you’ve got time, explore the house on a guided tour.

 - Rouse Hill Regional Park

 - 15 - 45min